sameleff/Automated-Mining-Performance-Dashboard/README.md

 1. Create an Anvil account
    - Navigate to the [Anvil](https://anvil.works/login) webpage
    - Create a new account or login to your existing one
-2. Open this link to clone the dashboard: [Live Crypto Dashboard](https://anvil.works/build#clone:N52AWUUUTEUG2MUZ=5LKIAZVIKUXPRJXCTVWIG2NN)
+2. Open this link to clone the dashboard: [Live Crypto Dashboard](https://anvil.works/build#clone:N52AWUUUTEUG2MUZ=5LKIAZVIKUXPRJXCTVWIG2NN) and click "Make Copy"

 ## Dashboard Module Configuration
 1. Navigate to the ***Data Tables*** service